How to install a sliding door

 The horizontal bars are present both in stud wall and in solid wall versions of our frames.
 They have different structures to satisfy different needs, but both versions improve the resistance to lateral bending.
 This occurs because a rigid structure is only slightly subject to wear and thus tends to last longer without altering its usability.

-In almost all models, the stud wall version has pre-drilled bars that ease the screwing and fixing of the plasterboards
+In almost all models, the stud wall version has patented pre-drilled bars that ease the screwing and fixing of the plasterboards.

 4. Under frame tear-off profile

 Both in new constructions and in renovations there may be discrepancies in height between the finished floor level and the bottom of the counterframe (already installed), being the latter at a higher level.
 This would result in a door that slides too high with respect to the floor, leaving a visually unpleasant slit at the bottom.

 Our patented under frame tear-off profile can be removed as the ring-pull of a can, granting the installer extra space to adjust the door height.